 The Emergency Coordinating Officer notifies the facility contact at the designated alternate relocation point to expect the relocation of the coalition office.

-The Emergency Coordinating Officer will notify OEL, the State of Florida Emergency Operations Center (State Watch) (850) 815-4000, the Volusia County Emergency Operations Center (386-258-4088 or 386-736-5980), and the Flagler County Emergency Operations Center (386-313-4200), that an emergency relocation of the coalition office is anticipated or is in progress.
+The Emergency Coordinating Officer will notify DEL, the State of Florida Emergency Operations Center (State Watch) (850) 815-4000, the Volusia County Emergency Operations Center (386-258-4088 or 386-736-5980), and the Flagler County Emergency Operations Center (386-313-4200), that an emergency relocation of the coalition office is anticipated or is in progress.

 All personnel and sections of the ELCFV office should implement normal security procedures for areas being vacated.